 Download application code.

-Create a custom Alibaba Cloud Linux 3 image.
+Build a custom Alibaba Cloud Linux 3 image.

-Execute a shell script
+Execute shell scripts

 "provisioners": [{